 To build a comprehensive perspective on growth in Wyoming - and across different parts of Wyoming - this report has three main sections that explore growth drivers and patterns along three different time horizons.
 First, we describe Wyoming's growth over the long-term - from 1870 until the modern era.
 This grounding in the past is essential to understand determinants of growth and potential path dependencies that have led Wyoming to have the economy that it does today.
 Second, we explore growth performance over the medium-term of the last 20 years in detail.
 This period includes a boom-and-bust cycle, very large differences in economic performance across the state, and striking patterns of migration.
 Third, we discuss growth in the short-term since the start of the pandemic.
 Here we see a continuation of medium-term trends in how the economy responds to the shock of COVID-19 but also potentially important differences from the past that introduce new challenges and opportunities.
 Finally, we reflect on Wyoming's growth process in total and propose a defining growth problem for the state.
-This problem will serve as the guiding focus of the "Pathways to Prosperity" project between the Harvard Growth Lab and the State of Wyoming.
+Based on this problem, we introduce several industry and regional perspectives that are indicative of potential constraints and opportunities that that will likely matter for future growth and economic resilience.